 Summary: Changing your current Asset Management Software may not resolve your core issues.
 Software is a framework, it’s like an empty warehouse – how you arrange your asset data within it is really important.
 Before you decide to replace your current system, it’s recommended to fully establish the idea that replacing it will have the desired impact.

-Quite often, software is blamed for unorganised asset management.
+Quite often, the software is blamed for unorganised asset management.
 In practice, good asset management is tough and requires cohesion on the following:

 - An operational culture that realises the value of good asset management